richardson-lab/stereoEEG/README.md

 Replicating analysis of Solovey et al 2015 J Neurosci (Figures 2, 3, 4).
 Load .mat file for session.
 Then perform analysis with:
 `seegStability(session);`.
+All available sessions can be batch processed using:
+`seegStabilityBatch;` which will generate a plot for each session and save a .mat file for population analysis.
+After loading that population .mat file containing the structure `stability`, the population analysis can be run with:
+`seegStabilityPop(stability);`

 ## Time-frequency analysis
 Computes both average power and average criticality in each time x frequency bin.